4 Non Blondes: Formation

+Bigger, Better, Faster, More!

 They got their start in the San Francisco bar scene, especially lesbian bars, gaining a significant lesbian following.
 In July 1991, the band was signed to Interscope following a performance at the Gavin Convention, where they opened for Primus on Valentine's Day of the same year.
 As they began pre-production for their debut album, Day was fired and replaced by Dawn Richardson.
 In 1992, while recording Bigger, Better, Faster, More! the album's producer, David Tickle, felt that Hall's guitar playing was "not happening" so she was let go from the band as well.
 Guitarist Louis Metoyer finished the record.

 The album and its song "What's Up?" was released as the album's second single in 1993.
-It was successful in the United States and in several European countries, peaking at number one in Austria, Belgium, Bulgaria, Germany, Iceland, Ireland, the Netherlands, Norway, Poland, Sweden, and Switzerland.
+It was successful in the United States and in several European countries, peaking at number one in Ireland, Austria, Germany, and Sweden.

-Roger Rocha joined after completion of the album and stayed with the band until 1994.
+Roger Rocha joined after the completion of the album and stayed with the band until early 1994, when he was fired due to personal conflicts with the rest of the band.
+With Concrete Blonde being on hiatus, 4 Non Blondes enlisted their guitarist James Mankey, who recorded with them a cover of Van Halen's "I'm the One" on the soundtrack for Airheads and took part in a European tour and some dates in USA and Mexico.

 Openly lesbian lead singer Perry often performed with a prominent "dyke" sticker affixed to her guitar, including at the Billboard Music Awards in 1993 and on Late Night with David Letterman.

 4 Non Blondes contributed the song "Mary's House" to the film Wayne's World 2 in 1993.
-They also covered Van Halen's "I'm the One" on the soundtrack for Airheads.
-They contributed "Bless the Beasts and Children" to a 1994 The Carpenters tribute album If I Were a Carpenter, and "Misty Mountain Hop" to the 1995 Encomium tribute album to Led Zeppelin.
+They also contributed "Bless the Beasts and Children" to a 1994 The Carpenters tribute album If I Were a Carpenter, and "Misty Mountain Hop" to the 1995 Encomium tribute album to Led Zeppelin.